Tarakote Raj: Under British rule

+52,344 acres were recorded as uncultivable land.
+The total land revenue assessed from Shergarha amounted to £1,926 and 14 shillings.

-In 1886 Raja Syed Irfan Ali built the first girls school in Jajpur district, which is presently known as Tarakot Urdu girls Makhtab school.
-Later in the 1920s the largest source of revenue of Raja Syed Irfan Ali Choudhury, the "haat" or the local bazaar was also sold off by the British.
+In 1886 Raja Syed Ekram Ali built the first girls school in Jajpur district, which is presently known as Tarakot Urdu girls Makhtab school.
+Later in the 1920s the largest source of revenue of Raja Syed Ekram Ali, the Kantro haat or the local bazaar of Kantore was also sold off by the British.
 With the abolition of the Zamindari system in India in 1956, Shergarh-Tarakote state was formally abolished.